Appsero/docs/docs/user-guide/forword-deactivation.md

 # Forward Deactivation Mail

-## Deactivation Deactivation to Support
+## Forward Deactivation to Support

 To get email when someone deactivate the Plugin/Theme.
 You can enable `Forword Deactivations Mail`.